With a Little Help from My Friends: Other covers

 Two versions of the song made the UK Singles Chart in 1967.
-The Young Idea's version peaked at number ten and spent 6 weeks in the top 75, while a version by Joe Brown charted at the same time, peaking at number 32 and remaining in the top 75 for 4 weeks.
+The Young Idea's version from their album of the same name peaked at number ten and spent 6 weeks in the top 75, while a version by Joe Brown charted at the same time, peaking at number 32 and remaining in the top 75 for 4 weeks.

-The Canadian band Kick Axe reached number 79 in Canada with their version, January 18, 1986.
+The Canadian band Kick Axe reached number 79 in Canada with their version from their album Welcome to the Club on 18 January 1986.

-In 2018, the track returned as a charity released by the NHS Voices with all benefits going to the UK National Health Service (NHS).
+In 2018, the track was released as a charity benefit by the NHS Voices with all benefits going to the UK National Health Service (NHS).
 The charity version reached only number 89 and stayed just 1 week on the UK charts.